Soy farmers say they're getting hurt in Trump's trade war with China

 Despite the pressures, other soy farmers remain sanguine.

-"At some point you have to try and level some of these trade imbalances out," said Swanson.
-"Personally I’d prefer no tariffs period at any country.
+"At some point you have to try and level some of these trade imbalances out," Swanson said.
+"Personally I’d prefer no tariffs, period, at any country.
 Being as I don’t see many other countries dropping their tariffs, I guess the next best option is to make ours equal in some way."